Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via High-Probability Risk Control

 \section{Calibration via High-Probability Risk Control}

-In this section, we present methods to approximately solve the optimization problem in~\eqref{equation:optim} while aiming to satisfy the risk constraint with high probability over the randomness in the calibration data.
-All these methods are based on constructing confidence intervals for the two key quantities—$r(A_{\lambda}; \mathcal{D}_{\mathrm{cal}})$ and $\mu(A_{\lambda}; \mathcal{D}_{\mathrm{cal}})$—as functions of the screening threshold $\lambda \in [0,1]$, using the calibration dataset $\mathcal{D}_{\mathrm{cal}}$.
+In this section, we present methods to approximately solve the optimization problem in~\eqref{equation:optim} while allowing the solution $\hat{\lambda}$ to depend only on the calibration data $\mathcal D_{\mathrm{cal}}$, and aiming to satisfy the risk constraint with high probability.
+All these methods are based on constructing confidence bounds for the two key quantities—$r(A_{\lambda}; \mathcal{D}_{\mathrm{cal}})$ and $\mu(A_{\lambda}; \mathcal{D}_{\mathrm{cal}})$—as functions of the screening threshold $\lambda \in [0,1]$.
 We describe three increasingly refined approaches: (i) Pointwise calibration, which constructs upper confidence bounds for the risk at fixed values of $\lambda$ and then selects the most liberal threshold meeting the constraint, ignoring the multiple-testing problem; (ii) Uniform calibration, which employs simultaneous confidence bounds across a grid of $\lambda$ values to protect against data-dependent threshold tuning, at the cost of increased conservativeness; and (iii) Learn–then–Test (LTT) or fixed-sequence calibration, which performs pointwise estimation sequentially over ordered thresholds, achieving a more practical balance between efficiency and robustness.